atrauzzi/laravel-doctrine/readme.md

     Doctrine::persist($user);
     Doctrine::flush();

 It is recommended that you read through all of the [ORM documentation](http://docs.doctrine-project.org/projects/doctrine-orm/en/latest/index.html).
-Try using Laravel's console to experiment and go through tutorials.
+Try using Laravel's console to experiment and go through the tutorials.

 Enjoy!